-- 1. AFFIRMS that health care is a human right, regardless of race, class, gender, sexual orientation, disability, primary language, place of birth or immigration status and further - - OPPOSES any local, state or federal measures that restrict access to health care to any individual based on the above mentioned or any other basis that would otherwise constitute invidious discrimination and compromise the principle of social justice.

-3. In regard to access:
+- 1. SUPPORTS programs that provide pathways to citizenship for immigrants and refugees who face medical barriers to naturalization, including but not limited to the ability to pass the required English and civics exams. - 2.
+SUPPORTS pathways to documented citizenship status for asylum seekers and undocumented migrants. - 3.
+ENCOURAGES efforts to provide medical professionals and trainees with education on the physician's role in medical-legal immigration issues, including, but not limited to: - Supporting appeals for medical exemptions for the educational requirements for naturalization. - b.
+Completing medical examinations to support cases for asylum.
+(2018) - 4.
+AFFIRMS that health care is a human right, regardless of race, class, gender, sexual orientation, disability, primary language, place of birth or immigration status and further - - OPPOSES any local, state or federal measures that restrict access to health care to any individual based on the above mentioned or any other basis that would otherwise constitute invidious discrimination and compromise the principle of social justice. - 6.
+In regard to access: - a.

-- a.
 STRONGLY OPPOSES criminalization of humanitarian activities on behalf of undocumented immigrants including the provision of water, food, first aid, healthcare and transportation to healthcare facilities for the purpose of treatment - b.
-OPPOSES the requirement of health professionals to identify and report any patient believed to be an illegal immigrant and further opposes the requirement of health professionals to ask any patient their immigration status in order to deny care.
+OPPOSES the requirement of health professionals to identify and report any patient believed to be an undocumented immigrant and further opposes the requirement of health professionals to ask any patient their immigration status in order to deny care.
 (1995) - c.
 STRONGLY OPPOSES restrictions for undocumented immigrants to qualify for Medicaid and SCHIP - d.
-SUPPORTS an individual's right, regardless of immigration status, to services that include provisions for: - i. emergency care and treatment; - ii. pregnancy-related services, including but not limited to, family planning, prenatal care, labor and delivery; - iii. preventive services such as immunizations, infectious disease screening and treatment, especially for tuberculosis, sexually transmitted diseases, including voluntary and anonymous HIV testing, breast exams, pap smears. - iv. primary care, comprehensive mental health and dental care services, and access to a medical home; - v. necessary medication; - vi. comprehensive mental health services; - vii. comprehensive dental care services. - viii. organ donations (2012)

-4. In regard to poverty:
+SUPPORTS an individual's right, regardless of immigration status, to services that include provisions for: - emergency care and treatment; - ii. pregnancy-related services, including but not limited to, family planning, prenatal care, labor and delivery; - iii. preventive services such as immunizations, infectious disease screening and treatment, especially for tuberculosis, sexually transmitted diseases, including voluntary and anonymous HIV testing, breast exams, pap smears. - iv. primary care, comprehensive mental health and dental care services, and access to a medical home; - v. necessary medication; - vi. comprehensive mental health services; - vii. comprehensive dental care services. - viii. organ donations (2012) - e.
+STRONGLY SUPPORTS educating (including diversity teaching and implicit bias) future healthcare providers on how to provide quality health care in detention facilities allowing them to understand the population they will be serving.
+(2019) - 7.
+In regard to poverty: - a.

-- a.
 RECOGNIZES that the legal immigrant population is not the source of the failures of the U.S. Welfare System.
+(1995)

-(1995) - b.
+b.
 Strongly OPPOSES any attempt at welfare reform that disproportionately penalizes documented immigrants.
 (2001)

-5. In regard to detention:
+8. In regard to detention: